 Giving government agents a copy of the law and telling them that you intend to distribute materials to the public might not stop a search, but might delay it or prompt officials to reconsider, consult their superiors, and/or give you a chance to consult your attorney.
 Or they might give up rather than bother to go through a tedious process of getting the necessary high-level approval.

 Ignorance of the law is a defense.
 The Privacy Protection Act only applies if the government agents searching or seizing your documents “reasonably believe” that you intend to disseminate information to the public.
 And, “It shall be a complete defense to a civil action … that the officer or employee had a reasonable good faith belief in the lawfulness of his conduct.”

 Most law enforcement officers and other government agents have never heard of this law, and won’t know about it unless you tell them.
 And unless you tell them, they won’t know that you intend to post photos or descriptions of events on social media.

 To protect your rights, be proactive.
 Don’t give government agents a chance to later plead ignorance of the law or of your status.
 Tell any US government agents who threaten or attempt to search or seize your papers, digital devices, or storage media that they contain work product and other documentary materials, and that you intend to disseminate some of them to the public.
 Refer them specifically to the Privacy Protection Act, 42 USC § 2000aa.

 Consider carrying a copy of this law in your wallet and/or with your laptop, phone, and/or other devices.
-(You can fit it on both sides of a single letter-sized sheet of paper.)
-And put a copy as a “readme” file in the root and user directories of each device.
+(You can fit this version on both sides of a single letter-sized sheet of paper.)
+And put a copy of this “readme” file in the root and user directories of each device.
 That way anyone searching any of your devices ought to be warned about the law, even if the search is conducted secretly and not in your presence.